Rate Limiting

 "X-RateLimit-Reset": <next_limit_start_date>

-The rate limiting mechanism for manually run, trigger-enabled, and async webhook-enabled (workflows which don’t contain the Return Data on Sync Webhook action) workflows varies from the sync-webhook enabled workflows.
+The rate limiting mechanism for manually run, trigger-enabled, and async webhook-enabled workflows, that is, workflows that do not contain the Return Data on Sync Webhook action, varies from the sync-webhook enabled workflows.

-Under paid plans, if you send execution requests for more than 1500 manually run/trigger-enabled/async webhook-enabled workflows within a minute, the first 1500 requests will be processed while the rest of the requests will be kept on hold.
-Such workflows will have a Hold status against them in the Monitor > Workflow Execution screen.
+Under paid plans, if you send execution requests for more than 15000 manually run/trigger-enabled/async webhook-enabled workflows within a minute, the first 15000 requests will be processed while the rest of the requests will be rejected.
+Such workflows will have a Failed status against them in the Monitor > Workflow Execution screen.

-Under trial/unpaid plans, if you send execution requests for more than 30 manually run/trigger-enabled/async webhook-enabled workflows within a minute, the first 30 requests will be processed while the rest of the requests will be kept on hold.
-Such workflows will have a Hold status against them in the Monitor > Workflow Execution screen.
+Under trial/unpaid plans, if you send execution requests for more than 300 manually run/trigger-enabled/async webhook-enabled workflows within a minute, the first 300 requests will be processed while the rest of the requests will be rejected.
+Such workflows will have a Failed status against them in the Monitor > Workflow Execution screen.